box/box-content-preview/README.md

     // The fetch() API returns a promise return fetch(tokenServiceUrl, {
         method: 'post',
-        body: { fileIds: ids } // based on what the token service endpoint expects })
+        body: { fileIDs: ids } // based on what the token service endpoint expects })
     .then((response) => response.json());  // OR response.text()
 }